kubernetes/website/content/en/docs/tasks/debug/debug-application/debug-pods.md

 #### My pod stays waiting

-If a Pod is stuck in the `Waiting` state, then it has been scheduled to a worker node, but it can't run on that machine.
+If a Pod is stuck in the `Waiting` state, then it has been scheduled to a node, but it can't run on that machine.
 Again, the information from `kubectl describe ...` should be informative.
 The most common cause of `Waiting` pods is a failure to pull the image.
 There are three things to check:

 * Make sure that you have the name of the image correct.